 Accept duality not as good or bad, succeeding or failing; simply accept it as the opposite action to the clarity of conscious.
 If there’s a thing we could loosely call healthy then that implies there must be an unhealthy, although it would be healthier if you could see those as two sides of the same coin of life.
 You can walk or you can run, it’s just that one uses more energy and it tires you out faster.

-No matter which side you’re looking at in any given moment the other side is always there ready to be seen.
+No matter which side you’re looking at in any given moment, the other side is always there ready to be seen.
 That very duality is at the heart of why you perceive anything at all so you can’t get rid of it.
 And why would you?
 The only thing that blinds people to the flexibility of their reality is their own busy, egotistical thinking.
-But clarity is always waiting.
-Channel 6 is still on the air while you’re watching Channel 8.
-You still are enlightened, you’re just not aware you’re enlightened.

 If there’s no good and bad and no succeeding and failing, then all that’s left is being.
 You can be silent inside and be driven by your spirit, or you can choose to fill your head with other people’s ideas and busy thinking, but both of these acts take place within the same reality.
 You know how a busy head feels.
 Why not try a quiet one?

-You must accept that the real way we make you feel better is we stop trying to fix something that wasn’t broken in the first place, and instead we teach you how to better manage your own consciousness.
+You must accept that the real way we make you feel better is we stop trying to fix something that wasn’t broken in the first place, and instead we just need to teach you how to better manage your own consciousness.
 A useless car is different from a useful one being used uselessly.
-So you can use to today to surrender.

 Use today to actually accept that your previous efforts did not pay off.
 The resistance to an ego change is strong.
-Accept that you don’t need effort, you just need understanding.
-The accidents your car is having are all in your head.
-There’s no actual damage in the bigger, more important sense.
+We need to accept that we don’t need effort, we just need understanding.

 Spend some real time with this meditation today.
 Again; truly think about the fact that your previous strenuous efforts have not resulted in changes.
 Accept that truth and then live in reality.
 Once you’ve done that you’ve finally emptied your cup and it can be filled with newer, fresher, better-tasting tea.